Evenings for Sale: Plot

-Impoverished Count von Degenthal (Marshall) plans to commit suicide and spends his last night at a costume ball.
-There he meets lovely Lela Fischer (Maritza) and falls in love with her.
+Impoverished Count von Degenthal plans to commit suicide and spends his last night at a costume ball.
+There he meets lovely Lela Fischer and falls in love with her.
 A chance meeting with his former butler brings a job offer as a gigolo in a dance club.
-He dances with Jenny Kent (Boland), a wealthy American heiress, and she becomes so enamoured with him that she buys his castle, clearing all his debts.
+He dances with Jenny Kent, a wealthy American heiress, and she becomes so enamoured with him that she buys his castle, clearing all his debts.
 The count gives her his family's treasured ring in gratitude for her great sincerity.
 Lela decides to visit him, but overhears Bimpfl deceiving her into believing that this was the count's way of expressing his understanding of their engagement to be married.
 He does so merely to try and secure a serving position in their household.
 Naturally, Lela believes it too.
 Kent receives news from America that she has become a grandmother, and it dawns on her that she has been foolish in pursuing a much younger man.
 She returns to America, after telling Bimpfl of her plans to turn the mansion into an hôtel.
 Lela's misunderstanding is cleared up, and she and the count reconcile.